pyrolabs/Pyro/README.md

 Pyro is a platform that allows simple setup of standard app features with Firebase

+Angularjs and Ionic Framework have been used in the creation of the front end of this library.
+The functionality of the library does not have dependencies other than Firebase.

 ##Current Modules
 *	Pyro Platform - User Administration/Analytics